djcass44/all-your-base/docs/OVERRIDES.md

 # Overrides

 To enable multi-environment builds, Ayb supports overriding certain fields in the `build.yaml` file.
-This can be useful when an image is built in a development environment and a corporate environment without direct internet access (e.g., behind a corporate firewall, air-gap).
+This can be useful when an image needs to be built in a development environment and a corporate environment without direct internet access (e.g. behind a corporate firewall or an air-gap).

 ## Parent image